DH-Enterprise/laradock/code-review-rules.md

 - Switching between $fillable and $guarded patterns
 - Subjective preferences without measurable impact
 - Nitpicks that don't affect functionality
-- change of orion-bridge version in composer.json
+- Change of orion-bridge version in composer.json
+- **Trailing commas on multi-line arrays, function parameters, or argument lists (these are intentional and required)**
+- **Adding or removing trailing commas (this is a deliberate code style choice)**

 **Review Guidelines:**
 - Ask yourself: "Would this cause a bug, security issue, or major maintainability problem?"